Stoxum/casinocoin-dev-portal/content/reference-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 08DE7D96082187F6E6578530258C77FAABABE4C20474BDB82F04B021F1A68647 | Enabled   |

-Creates "Payment Channels" for CSC.
+Creates "Payment Channels" for STM.
 Payment channels are a tool for facilitating repeated, unidirectional payments or temporary credit between two parties.
-CasinoCoin expects this feature to be useful for the [Interledger Protocol](https://interledger.org/).
-One party creates a Payment Channel and sets aside some CSC in that channel for a predetermined expiration.
+Stoxum expects this feature to be useful for the [Interledger Protocol](https://interledger.org/).
+One party creates a Payment Channel and sets aside some STM in that channel for a predetermined expiration.
 Then, through off-ledger secure communications, the sender can send "Claim" messages to the receiver.
 The receiver can redeem the Claim messages before the expiration, or choose not to in case the payment is not needed.
 The receiver can verify Claims individually without actually distributing them to the network and waiting for the consensus process to redeem them, then redeem the batched content of many small Claims later, as long as it is within the expiration.

 Creates three new transaction types:[PaymentChannelCreate][], [PaymentChannelClaim][], and [PaymentChannelFund][].
 Creates a new ledger object type, [PayChannel](reference-ledger-format.html#paychannel).
 Defines an off-ledger data structure called a `Claim`, used in the ChannelClaim transaction.
-Creates new `casinocoind` API methods: [`channel_authorize`](reference-casinocoind.html#channel-authorize) (creates a signed Claim), [`channel_verify`](reference-casinocoind.html#channel-verify) (verifies a signed Claim), and [`account_channels`](reference-casinocoind.html#account-channels) (lists Channels associated with an account).
+Creates new `stoxumd` API methods: [`channel_authorize`](reference-stoxumd.html#channel-authorize) (creates a signed Claim), [`channel_verify`](reference-stoxumd.html#channel-verify) (verifies a signed Claim), and [`account_channels`](reference-stoxumd.html#account-channels) (lists Channels associated with an account).

 For more information, see the [Payment Channels Tutorial](tutorial-paychan.html).